kyleboas/tacticsjournal.com/_posts/2026/03/2026-03-24-tactics-journal-research-get-ahead-of-the-game.md

 [OpenClaw](https://github.com/PeterSteinworlds/OpenClaw) by Peter Steingberger showed what autonomous agents look like when they act as a personal assistant, working unprovoked.
 Not waiting for a prompt.
 Just doing the work.

-When you try OpenClaw, Hermes Agent, [Manus AI](https://manus.im/app/agents), [Perplexity Computer](https://www.perplexity.ai/products/computer), or [Claude Cowork](https://claude.com/product/cowork) you see where the world is going.
+When you try OpenClaw, [Hermes Agent](https://github.com/NousResearch/hermes-agent), [Zo Computer](zo.computer), [Manus AI](https://manus.im/app/agents), [Perplexity Computer](https://www.perplexity.ai/products/computer), or [Claude Cowork](https://claude.com/product/cowork) you see where the world is going.
 When you see things like [Mission Control](https://missioncontrolhq.ai) or [Polsia](https://polsia.com/live) you witness the power of building agents that work for you.

 [autoresearch](https://github.com/karpathy/autoresearch) by Andrej Karpathy showed something else: a small system for training LLMs where an AI could run experiments by itself.
 It made a change, tested it, checked whether the result improved, kept what worked, and discarded what didn't.
 By morning, you had a trail of experiments and a better result.
 It was built for LLM training, but the loop itself can be adapted to other kinds of optimization.